 Rigid-Flex Printed Circuit Board Design

-A simple, let me repeat that a again, a simple 4-layer rigid-flex design will have the same 7-film plots mentioned above, goes beyond that with a minimum of another 5 routing programs that need to be created.
+A simple, let me repeat that again, simple 4-layer rigid-flex design will have the same 7 film plots mentioned above, goes beyond that with a minimum of another 5 routing programs that need to be created.

 Additional Routing Programs May Include: